- Find a Trail

 - Get Involved

-Explore the best rated trails in Helena, AL. Whether you're looking for an easy walking trail or a bike trail like the Tuscaloosa Riverwalk and Ensley-Pratt Greenway .
-With more than 19 trails covering 34 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Helena, AL, whether you're looking for an easy walking trail or a bike trail like the Tuscaloosa Riverwalk and BMRR North Trail .
+With more than 25 trails covering 58 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 My husband and I parked at the park off of Yarbrough Road.
 The trail was easy to access.
 The trail was crushed gravel and well maintained.
 We enjoyed the shade and those few short sunny sections.
 We passed under Hwy 31 and I65.
 Several places to stop along the way.
 The end of the trail is not marked thus initially thought it was another road to cross.
 Other roads we crossed were well marked and traffic was not bad.
 We have Lectric brand ebikes but rarely used the pedal assist.
 When we did turn on the assist, we only needed #1.
 We are both 'senior' citizens.
 We will definitely ride this one again.